-A juried exhibit ensures only the highest quality work is selected for exhibit.
-The 2019 exhibit, to be titled Family Life, will be on display during SPARK 2019, April 1 to April 30, at a prominent venue.
-SPARK, at their discretion may extend the duration of the exhibit.
+A juried exhibit ensures only the highest quality work is selected for public exhibit.
+The exhibit to be titled Motion will be on display during SPARK 2020, April 1 to April 30, at a prominent venue (TBA).
+SPARK, at its’ discretion may extend the duration of the exhibit.

 Exhibit curators will not be involved in the judging other than as facilitators for the judging process.